shanthosh397/Univariate-Linear-Regression/README.md

-# Implementation of Univariate Linear Regression
+# EX:9 Implementation of Univariate Linear Regression
+Date:
 ## Aim:
 To implement univariate Linear Regression to fit a straight line using least squares.
 ## Equipment’s required: